ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 Customizing checker strictness
 ==============================

+The baseline case for ESMValCore input data is fully :ref:`CMOR compliant <cmor_tables>` data and this is checked when data is loaded by :meth:`esmvalcore.dataset.Dataset.load`.

+However, it is possible to disable these checks completely by configuring the project so it uses the :class:`esmvalcore.cmor.table.NoInfo` CMOR table, or to adjust the strictness of the checks using the :ref:`configuration option
+<config_options>` ``check_level``.

 The data checker classifies its issues using four different levels of severity.
 From highest to lowest: